 Thai National and Royal Symbols is the GARUDA: a mythical half-bird and human figure (steed of the Hindu god Vishnu) that adorns King Bhumibol Adulyadej's sceptre and royal standard.
 Many ministries and departments have incorporated the GARUDA into their insignias.
 Moreover, the GARUDA is signification of being "By Royal Appointment" and is awarded, at the personal discretion of His Majesty the King, as a sign of royal approval to companies that have rendered outstanding economic and charitable services to Thailand.
 Such an award is rarely bestowed and considered a great honour.

 Thai National Flower "Ratchapruek" or (golden shower): Ratchapruek (Thais are called Ton Koon or Dok Koon) is chosen as national flower because it is widely known to people and possible to plant anywhere around the Kingdom.
 It bears beautiful cluster-shaped flowers in summer.
-The colour of it is shining yellow, and this colour is Buddhism which is national religion as well as colour of Monday when His Majesty the King of Thai Kingdom was born.
+Its colour is shining yellow, and this colour is Buddhism which is national religion as well as colour of Monday when His Majesty the former King of Thai Kingdom was born.